aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

     * CF / DF / CIF
     * T & S scales on slide
     * A, K, and L on stators

+* Design Decisions

+#### Katz, p.
+350

+* Altitude: “extended to about 250,000 to permit the use of this slide rule in oblique photography computations”
+* “Various arrows and marks for
+    * image speed
+    * cycling time computations
+* Indices added for 96, 144, 240 inch lenses
+* Additional considerations for aerial photographers and staff photo officers (not just aerial photo interpreters
+* Reverse side to have “the normal, folded, and inverted scales”
+    * C, D, CF, DF, DIF, DI, A & K, S & T, and L

+#### Katz, p.
+366

+* Discusses calculating √(A² + B²) “on a slide rule like the K & E Log Log Deci-trig”.
+    * “The key to success with this method depends on the photo-interpreter's having a suitable slide rule.
+He doesn't have it yet, but will in the future”

 * Errors in manual?
 * U2 / Aerial photography sites